TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/doc/Proj1_desc.md

 A link to initiate a *GitHub starter codes repo* will be posted on piazza for you to start your own project.

 #### Suggested workflow
 This is a relatively short project.
 We only have about two weeks of working time.
-In the starter codes, we provide you one basic data processing R notebooks to show you how to get started.

 1. [wk1] Week 1 is the **data processing and mining** week.
 Read data description, **project requirement**, browse data and study the R notebooks in the starter codes, and think about what to do and try out different tools you find related to this task.
 2. [wk1] Try out ideas on a **subset** of the data set to get a sense of computational burden of this project.